 There were no immediate reports about casualties.

-NATO officials have warned for days that they were increasing the scope and intensity of their two-month campaign to oust Qaddafi after more than 40 years in power.
+NATO officials have warned for days that they were increasing the scope and intensity of their two-month campaign to oust Gadhafi after more than 40 years in power.
 The alliance is assisting a four-month old rebel insurgency that has seized swaths of eastern Libya and pockets in the regime's stronghold in the west.

 Ambulances, sirens blaring, could be heard racing through the city during the daylong raids that shook the ground and sent thundering sound waves across the capital.
-Some of the strikes were believed to have targeted a military barracks near Qaddafi's sprawling central Tripoli compound, said spokesman Moussa Ibrahim.
+Some of the strikes were believed to have targeted a military barracks near Gadhafi's sprawling central Tripoli compound, said spokesman Moussa Ibrahim.
 Others hit the compound itself, Libyan television reported.
-Pro-Qaddafi loyalists in the capital fired weapons into the air but after the NATO strikes had ended.
+Pro-Gadhafi loyalists in the capital fired weapons into the air but after the NATO strikes had ended.